-The beach is frequented by tourists not only for its kilometer strip of white sand and cool blue waters but also with its first class diving resorts that assemble as backdrop to its fine shores.
+Punta Ballo beach is frequented by tourists not only for its kilometer strip of white sand and cool blue waters but also with its first class diving resorts that assemble as backdrop to its fine shores.
 Some of these diving resorts are Artistic Diving, Easy Diving, and Nataasan beach resorts.
 The beach is another spot to grace the sunset.
 While going to its waters, be wary of the sea urchins that seem to form like gardens in the little holes of its seafloor.

 C View Haven Resort of Sipalay

-The newest addition to the resorts that share the view of clustered islets at the waterfront of Sipalay.
+C View Haven is the newest addition to the resorts that share the view of clustered islets at the waterfront of Sipalay.
 It is nearby Tinagong Dagat but closer to Perth Paradise.
 The resort also offers a swimming pool that makes for a fair vantage point for sunset viewing.
 Use of pool is P100 for adults, P50 for kids (free use for checked-in guests).
 Contact them at +63 923 612 1555, +63 923 460 6977.

 Julien’s Wreck of Sipalay

 Sipalay is easily a haven for scuba diving enthusiasts.
 What makes it a standout is its underwater attractions that are only few minutes away from mainland.
-Julien’s wreck is one, which can be explored even by snorkeling or free dive since the tip of the shipwreck is only a few feet away from sea level during low tide.
+Julien’s wreck is one, which can be explored even by snorkeling or free diving since the tip of the shipwreck is only a few feet away from sea level during low tide.
 If you are at Sugar beach (the nearest beach to the shipwreck), arrange your snorkeling experience with Scuba Planet for a fair and affordable underwater experience.
 Contact them at +63 908 128 6766.

-Campuestohan Island of Bacolod City
+Campuestohan Highland of Bacolod City

-There are two options to get here: 1) By shuttle service which stations at Caltex Circumferential road in front of McDonalds or at i-Mart convenience store.
-Trip starts goes in an hourly basis from 7:00AM-3:00PM.
-Last trip from the resort to the city is at 5:00PM.
+There are two options to get there: 1) By its shuttle service which stations at Caltex Circumferential road in front of McDonalds or at i-Mart convenience store.
+Trip goes in an hourly basis from 7:00 a.m.-3:00 p.m.
+Last trip from the resort to the city is at 5:00 p.m.
 One way fare is P50.
 2) By public transport, ride a jeepney to Burgos Market.
 Fare is P8.
 At the market, ride another jeepney that goes to Alagilan terminal.
 Fare is P20.
 At the terminal, charter a tricycle to Campuestohan.
 Round trip is P400.

-Originally constructed by a Japanese, the now government owned resort sources out its natural spectacle from a big mountain stream that descends through a series of seven waterfalls.
+Originally constructed by a Japanese, the now government-owned Mambukal resort sources out its natural spectacle from a big mountain stream that descends through a series of seven waterfalls.
 Adding up to it are the hot sulfur springs and warm dipping pools dotted around its sloping landscape that make for a perfect bathing place.
 Everything here ties up with nature.

-The nature resort in Valencia, Negros Oriental is 2.5 hectares in capacity and features swimming pools, a campground, a valley, indigenous forest trees, a zipline and a wall climb activity.
+Forest Camp nature resort in Valencia, Negros Oriental is 2.5 hectares in capacity and features swimming pools, a campground, a valley, indigenous forest trees, a zipline and a wall climb activity.
 Entrance fee is P100 during weekdays (P80 for kids) and P120 during weekends (P100 for kids).